 Whether you are redecorating or starting from scratch, deciding a paint color is as important as deciding on a good finishing material.
-And among the many finishing materials in the market today, there are only two main contenders when deciding: Satin vs Matte.
-However, many are still baffled by how satin differs from matte.
+And among the many finishing materials in the market today, you are most likely to be deciding between Satin vs Matte.
+As it differs in durability, sheen and ultimately price.

 Satin has a glossier finish while matte gives you a flat minimalistic finish with a low sheen.
 Matte is more suitable for bedrooms and furniture while satin is often used for kitchens and living rooms.
 Price-wise, satin paints tend to be more expensive than matte.
 Both satin and matte finish are popular for varnishing art.